 These people are citing the literary geniuses of old who self-published their books in a completely different era, as if it had any bearing on what is going on right now.
 (As Thomas pointed out in comments.
 Thanks!)

 So that’s where, already, the story of self-publishing in the old days is different from self-publishing in the 21st century.
 On two very crucial points: distribution, and significant interest.
 Back then, books were more difficult to come by than they are now.
 Most people could become a visible competitor on the playing field just by showing up.
-And the printed word was usually the only way for people to express themselves publicly.
+And the printed word was usually one of the only ways for people to express themselves publicly AT SCALE.
 Now, anyone can start a blog (hi there!) and rant.
 Back then, you had to get up on an actual soapbox and shout or you had to self-publish a pamphlet, book, or article.
 Whole towns could start a lively discussion based on one pamphlet that got read, passed on, distributed widely.
-People would clutch books and pamphlets to their chests and duel about them in the town square, for crying out loud!
-If only today’s self-published, or traditionally published, for that matter (more on this on Monday), books could stir such passion!
+People would clutch books and pamphlets to their chests and duel about them in the town square.
+If only today’s self-published, or traditionally published, for that matter, books could stir such passion!

-It’s interesting that self-publishing used to be the norm and, now that traditional publishing is in flux, the curve is arcing back toward self-publishing again, but, other than that, all the sarcasm about literature’s greatest voices self-publishing is really just silly.
-These people are acting like I’m personally trying to silence Virginia Woolf.
-Puh-lease.
+It’s interesting that self-publishing used to be the norm and, now that traditional publishing is in flux, the curve is arcing back toward self-publishing again, but, other than that, all the sarcasm about literature’s greatest voices self-publishing is overstated.

-And, guess what?
-Who publishes the greats of yore now so that they they can enjoy a mass audience?
-You can bet it’s not Lulu.com.
-That’s right.
+And now that traditional publishing has amassed market share, guess who publishes the greats of yore now so that they they can enjoy a mass audience?
 Traditional publishers.
 I’m sure that James Joyce and Charles Dickens aren’t rolling over in their graves when they see their work on shelves around the world.

-Also, to the guy who made the huge list of classic books that got rejected…that’s not an argument for self-publishing.
+Also, to the guy who made the huge list of classic books that got rejected … that’s not an argument for self-publishing.
 That’s a fact of life.
 EVERY SINGLE BOOK AND AUTHOR THAT IS PUBLISHED TODAY HAS GOTTEN REJECTED AT LEAST ONCE.
 Stephenie Meyer.
-Jo Rowling.
+J.K.
+Rowling.
 Stephen King.
 James Patterson.
-For every publisher who buys a project, there are at least five or six who pass on it (either because they reject it outright or they get outbid and miss their chance).
+For every publisher who buys a project, there are at least five or six who pass on it (either because they reject it outright or they get outbid in a competitive situation).

 Which only goes to prove perhaps my biggest point about publishing in general, one I’ve made many times on this blog: publishing and writing and literature are subjective.
 Some people love self-publishing.
 Others don’t.
-To each his or her own.
+To each their own.